 It may have been no surprise to private lenders, banks and other lending institutions, when the Department of Education announced that one in seven borrowers have defaulted on their federal student loans within the first two to three years of repayment.

-Following enforcement of the terms of the student loan by the court, WRWPA, sends monthly invoices to the debtor, accounts for all the payment made, sends monthly accounting s and payments to the creditor.
+Following enforcement of the terms of the student loan by the court, we thereafter send monthly invoices and periodic account statements to the debtor for accurate record of all payments made and to show the monthly allocation of principal and interest.

-If you are a lender, creditor, or holder in due course of a delinquent student loan, please do not hesitate to contact our office at (850) 219-8888 for more details.
+If you are a lender, creditor, or holder in due course of a delinquent student loan, please do not hesitate to contact us for a free telephone or email review of your case at (727) 378-3657 or firstname.lastname@example.org.

 The cost of attending college or graduate school continues to increase as tuition rates rise and federal subsidy programs for private lenders are eliminated.
 Because of increases in tuition, students and their parents have begun borrowing more money to finance educational programs.
 According to Bloomberg Personal Finance, the New York Federal Reserve Bank has shown that American students with debt, around the age of 25, have increased about 43% since 2003, and the average loan amount has risen approximately 91%.
 Unfortunately, the market is having a hard time keeping up with the supply of graduates, and students are finding it harder to repay their loans.